The Challenge: Help Communities Build Resilience

 The CLEAR program is a successor to MassCEC's Community Microgrid Program.
 It supports energy resilience investments in Massachusetts by advancing energy resilience system designs for critical facilities.
 To achieve this, MassCEC awarded funding to three consultants to assist Massachusetts communities in performing feasibility studies for microgrid solutions.
 GE Energy Consulting, along with Resource Innovations, also produced a Resiliency Toolkit to help communities identify and reduce the burden of undertaking a resiliency project.
 The RAND Corporation received an additional grant to create a Resiliency Certification, which provides a method to certify sites as "resilient" to outages.

 - Provided guidance on resiliency, clean energy, and microgrids to nine project sites in Boston, Framingham, Cohasset, West Tisbury, Natick, and Bedford.
-For each project site, technical consultants produced a final report on the feasibility of developing clean energy resilience at the site.
+For each project site, technical consultants produced a report on the feasibility of developing clean energy resilience at the site.

 - Created an easy-to-use toolkit that communities can use to estimate pricing, resources needed, and critical loads prior to hiring a consultant and pursuing a resiliency project.
 This can lower the upfront costs and allow communities to identify the resources a resiliency project would require.